 Aside from the Colonial architecture, a walking tour of Trujillo should be sure to include a visit to the Cassinelli Museum, which houses the best collection of ancient pottery in Trujillo, which the owner bought from huaqueros (grave robbers) over nearly half a century: several thousand ceramics from various cultures, including pieces that whistle like birds, some that represent the daily life of the Moche, and others that depict sexual practices (these cerámicas eróticas are shown on request only!).

-Environs: While Chan Chan is the jewel in the crown of Trujillo's archaeological attractions, there are a number of other Moche and Chimu ruins that are worth visiting.
+Environs: While Chan Chan may be the jewel in the crown of Trujillo's archaeological attractions, there are a number of other Moche and Chimu ruins that are well worth visiting.

 The Moche Huaca de la Luna is 8 km (5 miles) southeast of Trujillo.
 Although the smaller of a pair of temple platforms (the other is the Huaca del Sol), it is the more important, because of the polychromatic reliefs that were first discovered in 1990.